davidadediji/dufuna-berlin-davidadediji/README.md

 # Java Training - Dufuna

 A crash course on java programming language to give an headstart into programming as a java developer.
-It aims to cover the basics of
+It aims to cover
 - Java Basics
 - Maven
 - Spring framework